 Ajahn Mun, Ajahn Chah, Ajahn Buddhadasa, Upasika Kee & other late masters whom I’ve studied and been inspired by.

-The basic map of awareness which I teach is an acknowledgment that mindfulness matures through the training and leads to the transformation of suffering.
+The Map of Awareness which I teach through retreats and Ongoing Training Programs is an acknowledgment that mindfulness matures through the training and leads to the transformation of suffering.

 Basic Map from the Thai Forest Tradition: